 ⚠️ There have been cases where tenants did not receive their full deposit back, often due to disputes over alleged damage, missing items, or unclear terms in the rental agreement.
 To protect yourself, always request a written contract and detailed inventory list, and document the apartment’s condition when you move in.

-💡 Insider Tip: High-rise buildings with pools and gyms tend to charge higher rent and service fees.
-However, following the 28 March 2025 earthquake in Thailand, some renters — especially in Bangkok — have become more cautious about living in tall buildings.
-This shift in sentiment may increase demand (and prices) for low-rise condos, townhouses, or detached homes in certain areas.
+💡 Insider Tip: High-rise buildings with pools and gyms usually command higher rents and monthly service fees.
+Following the March 2025 earthquake, some renters in Bangkok became more aware of building height and construction quality when choosing a home.
+While modern high-rises are generally safe, this shift in renter preferences has increased interest in low-rise condos, townhouses, and detached homes in certain areas.

 Currency Converter